 Senate Passes Legislation To Crack Down On Video Game Violence

-Rating System Labeling Requirement -- under current State law, there is no requirement that retailers place labels on video games sold in New York.
-To address this shortcoming, would establish a new requirement that every video game sold in New York by a retailer or over the Internet, whether new or for resale, must have a clearly displayed rating indication on the game cover or elsewhere (such as on a website).
+> Require Rating System Labeling -- Under current law, there is no requirement that retailers place labels on video games sold in New York.
+To address this shortcoming, the legislation would establish a new requirement that every video game sold in New York by a retailer or over the Internet, whether new or for resale, must have a clearly displayed rating indication on the game cover or elsewhere (such as on a website).
 Individuals who violate these provisions will face fines and penalties.